makersacademy/bowling-challenge/README.md

 Tests still green.

 Wrote a test for two strikes in a row, then a frame of 1 and 1.

-The frames runningTotal should be 24 (10 + 10 from the next frame strike, + 4 from the roll1 of following frame)
+- runningTotal(0) should be 24 (10 + 10 from the next frame strike, + 4 from the roll1 of following frame).
+- runningTotal(1) should be 42 (24 from previous frame + 10 + 4 from next frame roll1 + 4 from next frame roll2).
+- runningTotal(2) should be 50 (42 from previous frame + 4 + 4).

+Red.

+In order to pass this test, for subsequent strikes, additional strike bonus needs to be allocated for the first strike as well.